dg-demers/busyppp/README.md

 This strategy makes sense for any internet connection that is billed by minute rather than by bytes, and that also takes a significant time to connect and disconnect---like a dial-up connection!

 Busyppp currently does not have a .config file or an interactive way to change its default settings.
-So if you want to change a setting---with one exception---you will have to modify the script's code.
+So, to change a default---with one exception---you will have to modify the script itself.
 Some such possible changes are discussed later in these notes.

 #####  System Requirements  #####